orhun/git-cliff/README.md

   - If the commit starts with "doc", group the commit as "Documentation" and set the default scope to "other". (e.g. `docs: xyz` will be processed as `docs(other): xyz`)
 - `{ message = "(www)", scope = "Application"}`
   - If the commit contains "(www)", override the scope with "Application".
 Scoping order is: scope specification, conventional commit's scope and default scope.

+#### protect_breaking_commits

+If set to `true`, any breaking changes will be protected against being skipped due to any commit parser.

 #### filter_commits

 If set to `true`, commits that are not matched by [commit parsers](#commit_parsers) are filtered out.